-Being able to eat local and safely on the street for some might seem rather risky.
+Eating local and safely on the street for some might seem rather risky.
 And while there is no guarantee against getting sick, street food and local food can be safe to eat.

 1- Peel It or Have It Hot

 If you’re curious about some local fruits, ask the vendor about it.
-More the likely the vendor will cut up a sample for you to try.
+More likely the vendor will cut up a sample for you to try.
 Choose the fruits that need to be peeled and avoid any samples that have been sitting out.

+However be cautious about what you order.
 If you stick with hot food you’ll have a better chance of staying safe.

 When looking for a place to eat, make sure it’s popular with the locals.
 Check the lines.
 Are there a lot of people waiting to be served?
-Is there a high turnover of dishes.
+Is there a high turnover of dishes?

 Even better, are there any elderly people and children eating there?
 If so, this is often an indication of food safety.
 No mother will feed her child unsanitary food.
 And grandma and grandpa, have been around the block, you can trust them to know what is good.